How can I deal with pressure?

-Although there will probably lots of things in your life that you can’t do anything about, there might still be some practical ways you could to resolve or improve some of the issues that are putting pressure on you.
-You might find it helpful to read some of our other booklets on issues around mental health, family and personal life, work life, student life, finances, housing and legal rights.
-All our resources are freely available on our website (see‘Useful contacts’on p.20).
+Although there will probably be lots of things in your life that you can’t do anything about, there might still be some practical ways to resolve or improve some of the issues that are putting pressure on you.
+You might find it helpful to read information on:

 Accept the things you can’t change